-2 A very small sample (5 points) of hydrogen information was received: average price for hydrogen was \$3.52 per gasoline gallon equivalent in this report.
+2 A very small sample (5 points) of hydrogen information was received: average price for hydrogen was \$3.49 per gasoline gallon equivalent in this report.
 Two of the five locations for which data was received, reported hydrogen at zero cost (free) for vehicle use.
 These two data points were not factored into the average price reported here.

-3 ASTM specifications now include blends of up to 5% biodiesel as regular diesel fuel, therefore the separate listing for B2/B5 has been discontinued from this and subsequent reports.
+3 ASTM specifications now include blends of up to 5% biodiesel as regular diesel fuel, therefore the separate listing for B2/B5 was discontinued as of October 2009.